calb3ars/Lynk/readme.md

 **Wednesday & Thursday**
 - Integration (Everyone)
-  + Google Maps and Lyft/Uber APIs
+  + Google Maps: get latitude & longitude for current location and destination
+  + Lyft/Uber APIs: use google map lat & long to perform GET requests for ride info.
-  + Link to app by passing the data
+  + Link to chosen app (Lyft/Uber) and passing the location data
   + Filtering and sorting of data

 **Friday**